Tetrakis(dimethylamido)titanium

-Tetrakis(dimethylamino)titanium (TDMAT) is a chemical compound.
+Tetrakis(dimethylamino)titanium (TDMAT), also known as Titanium(IV) dimethylamide, is a chemical compound.
 The compound is generally classified as a metalorganic species, meaning that its properties are strongly influenced by the organic ligands but the compound lacks metal-carbon bonds.
 It is used in chemical vapor deposition to prepare titanium nitride (TiN) surfaces and in atomic layer deposition as a titanium dioxide precursor.
 The prefix "tetrakis" refers the presence of four of the same ligand, in this case dimethylamides.

 Preparation and properties

 Tetrakis(dimethylamino)titanium is a conventional Ti(IV) compound in the sense that it is tetrahedral and diamagnetic.
 Unlike the many alkoxides, the diorganoamides of titanium are monomeric and thus at least somewhat volatile.
 It is prepared from titanium tetrachloride (which is also tetrahedral, diamagnetic, and volatile) by treatment with lithium dimethylamide: